anthonyzorilla/tsr/wp-content/plugins/advanced-page-visit-counter/README.txt

 ADVANCED PAGE VISIT COUNTER:

 = Dashboard (Brand new design to get recent visit data): =
-* Top 10 articles count
-* Top 10 IP Addresses data
-* Top 10 Referer data
+* Total Visits Widget (Current Year)
+* Total Visits Monthly Widget (Compare with previous month by using charts.)
+* Total Visits Weekly Widget (Compare with previous week by using charts.)
+* Total Visits Daily Widget (Compare with previous day by using charts.)
+* Real-Times Visitors widget showing page details and visitors country. (*Premium Only)
-* Top visitors by browser
+* Browser Traffic widget showing visit by browser with a chart.
+* Referral Traffic widget showing visit by referral websites with a chart.
-* Top visitors by operating system
+* Operating System widget showing visit by the operating system with a chart.

-= Advanced Page Visit Counter Settings: =
-* In this options you can configure different settings for Advanced Page Visit Counter.
-* Post Type: You can select multiple posts types to capture visits on frontend.
-* Exclude IP Addresses : Add the IP addresses which you want to be excluded from page view counts.
-* Show Counter on Front End : In this setting you can select, Where you want to show your counter on the frontend, Like Above the Content or Below the Content, There more other options as well to customize the visit counter widget on frontned like Text Color, Border Color, Background Color, Border Radius, Border Width etc.
-* Default Label : In this setting, You can choose your default label to show on frontend, Like, Visits, Views, Counter etc.
-* Reset All : By using this you can reset plugin settings very easily.
-* Reset All Counters : By using this you can reset / delete all visits data from your site permanently, Beware before doing this.
-* (NEW)Widget Alignemnt: Now you can align widget as per your choice very easily by Left, Center or Right alignment.

-** New Feature Added: Now you can set your own custom visit counting starting range from the page/post editor, Check Screenshots.

-** New Feature Added: Now you can include All Time Counts, Today's page/articles count in widget or shortcode very easily from the settings.
-Check screenshot.

-= Page Visit Counter Reports: =
-* Trending This Week : In this chart you can get most visited/trending posts/pages/products from your site based on current week statistics.
-* Top Browsers : In this chart you can get the type of browers which are used to visit your pages/posts/products.
-* Top 10 IP Address : In this chart you can get top 10 IP address which visited your site most.
-* Top Referer : In this chart you can get information about referers.
-* Weekly Report : In this chart you can get total visits counts of past weeks.
-* Monthly Report : In this chart you can get total visits counts of past few months.
-* Country Wise Report : In this chart you can get total visits counts by Countries.
-# Many more features are coming soon....
-Keep your copy updated...
+= Trending (Brand new design to get recent visit data): =
+* Top 10 Pages Widget.
+(Showing most visited page's list with recent visit time.)
+* Top 10 Posts Widget.
+(Showing most visited post's list with recent visit time.)
+* Top 10 Country Widget.
+(Showing most visited countries list with a recent visit time and country flag.)
+* Top 10 IP Address Widget.
+(Showing most visited IP addresses list with a recent visit time and country flag.)

+= Reports (Brand new design to get recent visit data): =
+* Showing list of pages/posts with total count and recent visit time.
+* Advanced filters, List records for last 10,20,30 days, with date range as well.(*Premium Only)

+= Detailed Reports (Brand new design to get recent visit data): =
+* Showing list of selected posts/pages total visits and recent visit time.
+* Advanced filters, List records for last 10,20,30 days, with date range, By Country, Devices, Browsers, Operating Systems, User Type(Registerd/Guests) as well.(*Premium Only)

 = Shortcode Designer: =
-# In this settings page you can generate your own custom designed shortcode to show your visit counter widget on the frontend.
+# In this settings page, you can generate your own custom-designed shortcode to show your visit counter widget on the frontend.
 * You have to configure few simple parameters like below.
-* Border Size : You can set border width by using this settings.
+* Border Size: You can set border width by using these settings.
-* Border Radius : You can set border radius by using this settings.
+* Border Radius: You can set border-radius by using these settings.
-* Border Style : You can choose border style from pre-defined border styles by using this settings.
+* Border Style: You can choose border style from pre-defined border styles by using these settings.
-* Font Size : You can set fonts size from this settings.
+* Font Size: You can set fonts size from these settings.
-* Border Color : You can choose border color frSom very simple color picker by using this settings.
+* Border Color: You can choose border color from a very simple color picker by using these settings.
-* Background Color : You can choose background color from very simple color picker by using this settings.
+* Background Color: You can choose a background color from a very simple color picker by using these settings.
-* Font Color : You can choose Font color from very simple color picker by using this settings.
+* Font Color: You can choose Font color from a very simple color picker by using these settings.
-* Font Style : You can choose Font style from pre-defined font styles by using this settings.
+* Font Style: You can choose Font style from pre-defined font styles by using these settings.
-* Padding : You can add padding to your widget from this settings.
+* Padding: You can add padding to your widget from these settings.
-* Width : You can set width of the widget by using this settings.
+* Width: You can set the width of the widget by using these settings.
+* Total(Current Page) Counter Label: You can add your custom label to show on the frontend widget.
+* (New) Todays Counter Label: You can add your custom label to show on the frontend widget.
-* Counter Label : You can add your custom label to show on the frontend widget.
+* (New) Global/Total Counter Label: You can add your custom label to show on the frontend widget.
-* (NEW) Shortcode Type: We have added new feature to generate shortcodes.
-Now you can generate 3 types of shortcodes like, Customized ( For any specific page or individual shortcode ), Global ( This shortcode will give you total count of all the articles from your website. ), Individual ( Now you can generate shortcode for any single article as well, You can show statistics of one page to another page by using this shortcode.)
+* (New) Show/Hide Total(Current Page) widget counter from frontend.
+* (New) Show/Hide Todays widget counter from frontend.
+* (New) Show/Hide global widget counter from frontend.
+* (New) Widgets Templates, List of pre-built templates available in Shortcodes Library for ready to use.
+* (New) Now you can save your shortcode for the future use. (*Premium Only)
+* (New) Shortcodes Library: List of pre-build shortcodes to use.

+= Advanced Page Visit Counter Settings: =
+* In these options you can configure different settings for Advanced Page Visit Counter.
+* Post Type: You can select multiple posts types to capture visits on the frontend.
+* Exclude IP Addresses: Add the IP addresses which you want to be excluded from page view counts.
+* Show Counter on Front End: In this setting, you can select, Where you want to show your counter on the frontend, Like Above the Content or Below the Content, There more other options as well to customize the visit counter widget on frontend like Text Color, Border Color, Background Color, Border Radius, Border Width, etc.
+* Default Label: In this setting, You can choose your default label to show on the frontend, Like, Visits, Views, Counter, etc.
+* Reset All: By using this you can reset plugin settings very easily.
+* Reset All Counters: By using this you can reset/delete all visits data from your site permanently, Beware before doing this.
+* Widget Alignment: Now you can align widget as per your choice very easily by Left, Center, or Right alignment.

+** New Feature Added: Widgets Templates, List of pre-built templates available in Shortcodes Library for ready to use.
+** New Feature Added: Todays Counter Label: You can add your custom label to show on the frontend widget.
+** New Feature Added: Global/Total Counter Label: You can add your custom label to show on the frontend widget.
+** New Feature Added: Now Advanced Page Visit Counter availabel in multiple languages.

-We always welcome users advise.
-Please let us know your valuable suggestion about this plugin.
-I am planning many huge number of features for this plugin in upcoming days.
+We always welcome users' advice.
+Please let us know your valuable suggestions about this plugin.

 = You can check our other plugins: =
 <ol>